Panama’s Supreme Court rules First Quantum copper contract unconstitutional

 On Sunday, while the legal process was still under way, First Quantum sent Panamanian authorities a notification of intent to start arbitration proceedings.
 It claimed the move was “a formality required by international treaties, with the purpose of opening a dialogue of at least 90 days between the parties”.

 In 2017, a previous First Quantum contract was ruled illegal, but operations continued while the parties negotiated a new deal.
-Protestors received support from US actor Leonardo Di Caprio, who criticising the mine on social media.
+Protestors received support from US actor Leonardo Di Caprio, who criticised the mine on social media.

 Uncover your next opportunity with expert reports